abbeygirl/nzedb/Sql-Queries.md

-## Query / Clear Post Processing Queues
+## Database administration for nZEDb

-A list of database SQL statements to count, find and/or clear the post-processing queues.
+A simple list of database SQL statements cut&paste ready

+## Counting, finding and/or clearing nZEDb post-processing queues.

 ### NFO
 **Find**